nate-browne/CSE12_Redesign/Lectures/arraylists_vectors.md

 * An ADT outlines a set of behaviors that should be expected, but not how to implement them.
 * Implementation can vary wildly, providing the behavior is as expected.

-A data structure is a set implementation.
+A data structure is an implementation.
 * They are defined in terms of how they are implemented, not behavior.

-Think of ADTs as an Interface, and data structures as a class.
+Think of ADTs as an interface, and data structures as a class.

 Example data structures:
 * Arrays, LinkedLists, ArrayLists...